raihanulislam00/OnlineVotingAPI/README.md

-# Polling-System
+# OnlineVoting
-This project is a Simple Polling System built using SOLID principles and the three-tier architecture in ASP.NET Web API.
+This project is a Simple OnlineVotingAPI System built using SOLID principles and the three-tier architecture in ASP.NET Web API.

 ## Features